 Be a Beach Bum

 Santa Barbara beaches come in a variety of shapes and sizes, so choosing where to plant yourself in the sand comes down to what type of vibe you’re after.
 Thousand Step and Leadbetter beaches are the spots for a sunrise photo op.
 Butterfly Beach is a local favorite for swimming and sunning all day long, as is East Beach, which also sports beach volleyball courts.
-At West Beach, plan to spend the day under the comfort and shade of a decorative cabana from The Cabanas, Santa Barbara.
+At West Beach, plan to spend the day under the sun as you make your way to and from the Santa Barbara Harbor to Stearns Wharf.
 Arroyo Burro Beach is popular for beach walkers—if you’re traveling with a pup in tow, one side is for dogs off leash and one side is on leash.
-Refugio State Beach north of Goleta has a tropical feel with its palm-lined crescent of a beach, and is very family friendly.
+Refugio State Beach north of Goleta has a tropical feel with its palm-lined crescent of a beach, and is very family-friendly.